 One would have to assume the reason you start a blog in the first place.
 Whether you are an individual or a company, your reasons for blogging will most likely centre around your personal or company profile.
 Most blogs include some form of information that tells the reader who the author is and why they want to share this information.

-Blogger has in place, some clear limitations as to how a Blogger account is formatted.
+Blogger has in place, some clear limitations as to how a Blogspot account is formatted.
 Upon creating a subdomain, your “about me” section on your account profile page is limited to only 1200 characters, and “info and hobbies section” 2000 characters.
 Not to mention that the blog description is limited to a maximum of 500 characters.

-If you have more to say than what 1200 characters would allow, which is more than likely, you have the choice to continue to create an incomplete blog on Blogger, or go elsewhere with fewer limitations and more freedom to maximise your blog’s potential.
+If you have more to say than what 1200 characters would allow, which is more than likely, you have the choice to continue to create an incomplete blog on Blogspot or go elsewhere with fewer limitations and more freedom to maximise your blog’s potential.

 13. Page Size Limitations